mihailkondov/Softuni/README.md

   - while loops

 ## 5. DB (September 2023)
-  The solutions to the problem sets from the DB course at SoftUni, consisting of T-SQL queries for SQL Server database.
+  The basic database course at SoftUni in the dotnet curriculum is about working with SQL server and writing queries in T-SQL.
 The topics covered are:
   - CRUD operations
   - Table relations
-  - Built-in functions,  (AVG, COUNT, MIN, MAX, SUBSTRING, basic arithmetic operations, ... )
+  - Built-in functions,
-  - Indices and data aggregation (GROUP, OVER (PARTITION BY...
-ORDER BY... ), RANK, DENSE_RANK, ROW_NUMBER, ... )
+  - Indices and data aggregation
   - Subqueries and joins
   - Functions stored procedures
   - Try-catch statements